CDAT/cdms/docs/source/manual/cdms_2.rst

        * By default, the grid type (Gaussian, uniform, etc.) is determined by calling grid.classifyInFamily.
 If the mode is 'off' grid.getType is used instead."
     "Axis", "``getLatitude()``", "Get the latitude axis of this grid."
     "Axis", "``getLongitude()``", "Get the latitude axis of this grid."
-    "Axis", "``getMask()``", "Get the mask array of this grid, if any.Returns a 2-D Numpy array, having the same shape as the grid.
-If the mask is not explicitly defined, the return value is ``None``."
+    "Axis", "``getMask()``", "Get the mask array of this grid, if any.
+       * Returns a 2-D Numpy array, having the same shape as the grid.
+       * If the mask is not explicitly defined, the return value is ``None``."
-    "Axis", "``getMesh(self, transpose=None)``", "Generate a mesh array for the meshfill graphics method.If transpose is defined to a tuple, say (1,0), first transpose latbounds and lonbounds according to the tuple, in this case (1,0,2)."
+    "Axis", "``getMesh(self, transpose=None)``", "Generate a mesh array for the meshfill graphics method.
+       * If transpose is defined to a tuple, say (1,0), first transpose latbounds and lonbounds according to the tuple, in this case (1,0,2)."
     "None", "``setBounds(latBounds, lonBounds, persistent=0)``", "Set the grid boundaries.
       * ``latBounds`` is a NumPy array of shape (n,2), such that the boundaries of the kth axis value are ``[latBounds[k,0],latBou nds[k,1] ]``.
       *  ``lonBounds`` is defined similarly for the longitude array.